-I have posts on the wonderful Garden State of New Jersey in my blog, bit old needed update on links especially me think, I have combine two posts into one as it relates to the same subject and still needed to have it in my blog, After all, as said, this is my life’s history !!
+I have posts on the wonderful Garden State of New Jersey in my blog, bit old needed update on links especially me think, I have done this again as an additional introduction to the state and my lived city in my black and white series, no pictures, After all, as said, this is my life’s history !!
 A bit long but worth it ,me think, And just as awesome, to find in my vaults pictures of places dear to me in my dear New Jersey !!!
 Hope you enjoy the posts as I

 The State of New Jersey borders on the west by the states of Pennsylvania and Delaware, on the north by New York State, and on the south east by the Atlantic Ocean.
 It’s capital city is the historic Trenton and its biggest city is metropolitan Newark.
 Sitting in what we call, the Tri-State area of NJ, NY, and CT (Connecticut) was my area or Central NJ.
 The name for the State was given in reference to the Isle of Jersey given in honor of Sir George Carteret, a native of the island and on which these land was given in the 17C.
 New Jersey is divided into three geographical regions, such as North Jersey, under the influence of New York city ; Central Jersey, my area and we can call it neutral.
 Then, South Jersey in the valley of the Delaware and near the city of Philadelphia as influences.
 The State is divided into 21 Counties and 566 towns, last count.